Carbon Ceramic Brakes Lifespan: Street vs Track

 - Check rotor condition against the stamped service limit and your service manual.

-- Look for rough patches, peeling, or pitting consistent with oxidation/surface breakdown.
+- Look for rough patches, peeling, or pitting consistent with oxidation or surface breakdown.

-- Monitor cracks.
-Fine surface cracks can appear.
-Cracks that reach an inner or outer edge are not acceptable.
+- Watch the cracks.
+Fine surface cracks can show up and be fine; any crack that reaches an inner or outer edge is not.

 Replace if

-- Below the stamped service limit (thickness/weight criteria per that rotor’s design).
+- It’s below the stamped service limit (thickness or weight criteria per that rotor’s design).

-- Severe roughness, pitting, peeling, or obvious surface breakup.
+- You see severe roughness, pitting, peeling, or obvious surface breakup.

-- Any crack extending to the inner or outer edge.
+- Any crack extends to the inner or outer edge.

-Do not diagnose a rotor from one photo.
-If the rotor is expensive, use the correct procedure for that specific system.
+Don’t diagnose a rotor from a single photo.
+When the part is this expensive, follow the proper procedure for that specific system.

 Choosing the right spec

-Many “CCB failures” are really wrong spec + wrong pads + weak airflow.
-Match the system to the heat load, not just the wheel size.
+A lot of so-called “CCB failures” are really the wrong spec, the wrong pads, and weak airflow stacked together.
+Match the system to the heat load, not just to the wheel size.

 | Spec | What it implies | Best for |